Pier 21: A Halifax Waterfront Gem

 The Canadian Museum of Immigration at Pier 21 offers two permanent (but regularly updated) exhibits: The Canadian Immigration Story Exhibition, and The Pier 21 Story Exhibition.
 There’s also a temporary exhibition, Family Bonds & Belonging, on until November 2019.

-You can spend some time in the Scotiabank Family History Centre to explore your own immigration history, and when you need a break, check out the Gateway Café and Museum Gift Shop, where I found lots of great local merchandise I’ve never come across at other tourist sites in Halifax.
+You can spend some time in the Scotiabank Family History Centre to explore your immigration history.
+When you need a break, check out the Gateway Café and Museum Gift Shop, where I found lots of great local merchandise I’ve never come across at other tourist sites in Halifax.

 Pier 21 is the perfect day-tripping destination for families, couples, and solo visitors, whether you’re visiting the area, or call Halifax home.